Narigo/sveltekit-boilerplate/README.md

 There are two commands.
 One for running the tests once and one that runs all tests while watching for changes.

-To run a single test:
+To do a single test run:

 ```
 npm run test